Own-Data-Privateer/hoardy-web/tool/README.md

 ### wrrarms import

-Parse data in each `INPUT` `PATH` into reqres and dump them under `DESTINATION` with paths derived from their metadata, similar to `organize`.
+Use specified parser to parse data in each `INPUT` `PATH` into reqres and dump them under `DESTINATION` with paths derived from their metadata.

-Internally, this shares most of the code with `organize`, but unlike `organize` this holds the whole reqres in memory until its written out to disk.
+In short, this is `wrrarms organize --copy` but for non-WRR `INPUT` files.

 - file formats:
   - `{mitmproxy}`
     - `mitmproxy`
-    : convert other archive formats into WRR files
+    : convert `mitmproxy` stream dumps into WRR files

 ### wrrarms import mitmproxy

+Parse each `INPUT` `PATH` as `mitmproxy` stream dump (by using `mitmproxy`'s own parser) into a sequence of reqres and dump them under `DESTINATION` with paths derived from their metadata.

 - positional arguments:
   - `PATH`